 Method 1:If you have only one unbootable Mac

 If you don't have another Mac computer, just follow the steps as below.
 Alternatively, please click to see how to run iBoysoft Mac Data Recovery in Recovery Mode.
+This method is the best way to run iBoysoft Mac Data Recovery.

 Step 1: Click on Apple logo at the top left of the screen and select "Restart".
 Immediately press COMMAND+OPTION+R combinations until you see an Apple logo or spinning globe.